DevMata/news-aggregator-v2/readme.md

 ## First steps

 1. run `npm install`
+2. generate database with dump.sql
-2. watch .envexample for get a guide of how provide your own NYT,The Guardian and NewsApi API keys, provide your DB credentials and also provide a secret pass for JsonWebToken.
+3. watch .envexample for get a guide of how provide your own NYT,The Guardian and NewsApi API keys, provide your DB credentials and also provide a secret pass for JsonWebToken.
-3. run `npm run up`
+4. run `npm run up`

 ## Usage